 Obviously, you can’t go wrong with this one.
 A prequel of The Walking Dead, the series follows a dysfunctional family as they navigate the world during the onset of the apocalypse.
 They need to develop new skills quickly in order to survive, as civilisation is slowly collapsing.
 The show provides a smart way to extend the universe, especially since it’s initially set in Los Angeles, hence able to give another perspective on the global crisis.

 Fear the Walking Dead is a subtler offering than the original, focusing more on existential dread than full-on gore, as one may expect at the beginning of the apocalypse.
-Thankfully, it more than manages to stand on its own thanks to great storylines and excellent characters, proving that the creators were interested in telling an original tale instead of simply milking the franchise for all its worth.
-You can stream Fear the Walking Dead on Foxtel Now.
+Thankfully, it more than manages to stand on its own thanks to great storylines and excellent characters, proving that the creators were interested in telling an original tale instead of simply milking the franchise for all it's worth.

 - Alycia Debnam-Carey as Alicia Clark